Catalog of Custom Functions

 code, allowing you to implement sophisticated data manipulations and calculations with ease.

-The list of available pre-built functions to create more intuitive and maintainable Equations within the GeoPard platform:
+The list of available pre-built functions to create more intuitive and maintainable Equations within the GeoPard platform is incorporated in the geopard

 geopard.fill_gaps_with_k_neighbors(input_data, k=3)